How to Set Parental Controls on a Shared Phone (India Guide 2026)

 - Hate speech

-Safe Search is also enforced across all browsers.
+Safe Search is enforced across 5 search engines (Google, Bing, DuckDuckGo, Yahoo, and Yandex), including in incognito mode.
 So even if your child opens Chrome while you are not looking, they cannot stumble onto harmful content.

 The Numbers